What Happens After A Touchdown In Football?

-The PAT works in the same way as a field goal in which the ball is snapped to a holder and the ball is kicked through the upright goal posts in the end zone.
-The PAT is worth one point and the ball is kicked from the 15 yard line.
+The PAT works in the same way as a field goal where the ball is snapped to a holder and the ball is kicked through the upright goal posts in the end zone.
+In the NFL, The PAT is worth one point and the ball is kicked from the 15 yard line.
 In both high school and college football, the PAT is also worth one point but is kicked from the three-yard line.

 After the try has concluded, a kickoff will take place in which the previous offensive team will kick-off to the opposing team.
 The ball is kicked from the 35 yard line and the possession will change over from the team that scored to their opponent.

 In football, after each scoring play, a review occurs.
 The referees look at instant replay monitors of the play to confirm whether or not the play should be called a touchdown.
 In the event they decide the play should not be a touchdown, the offensive team comes back out onto the field to continue play.

 After a touchdown and try, the team who allowed the touchdown will usually get the ball.
 After the try and a small break, the two teams lineup in a kickoff formation.
 The team who scored the touchdown will kick the ball in the direction of the opposing team, with the opposing team typically gaining possession.
 In some cases, whether by surprise or by design, the kicking team will try an onside kick in order to gain possession of the ball once again.
 This usually only happens when a team is losing by a lot and needs to score points quickly.
 Nonetheless, successfully recovering an onside kick is very difficult, and the team who allowed the touchdown usually ends up with the ball.

 How does the game restart after a touchdown?